-- 1. Demonstrate a thorough understanding of the theories and systems of Acupuncture and Asian Medicine and knowledge of the historical roots and modern application of the systems. - 2.
-Demonstrate a solid understanding of Asian Medicine in its themes and structure. - 3.
-Develop a basic foundation for practice within its treatment scope. - 4.
-Demonstrate an ability to communicate within clinical settings and
+1. Demonstrate a thorough understanding of the theories and systems of Acupuncture and Asian Medicine and knowledge of the historical roots and modern application of the systems.

-5. Demonstrate Christian commitment and spiritual integrity to serve church and the community.
+- 3. Develop a basic foundation for practice within its treatment scope. - 4.
+Demonstrate an ability to communicate within clinical settings and articulate a practitioner's view for practice. - 5.
+Demonstrate Christian commitment and spiritual integrity to serve church and the community.